hdmdhr/GitHeello-iOS-portfolio-app/README.md

   - Shimmering animation
   - Pull down to refresh
   - Infinite scrolling
-  - and more.
-- Built from scratch within a day (approximately 14 hours of coding).
+- Built from scratch within a day (approximately 14 hours of coding) without any 3rd party framework dependencies.

 Overall, GitHeello is an app that shows my understanding of iOS development and reflects my current programming skills.